House | 4 bedrooms | sleeps 10

 The monthly Farmers Market, held in The Mart on John Street, offers the opportunity to sample the best of local produce, from locally grown vegetables, to hand made preserves and local cheeses.
 Of course, this is the home of the world famous beef cattle - the Aberdeen Angus.
 The local beef is produced from award winning local herds, and also forms the staple ingredient of the renowned Forfar Bridie.

 For those who wish to cater for themselves, there is a superstore only a block away, tucked unobtrusively behind an ancient old wall.
 All the other well-known supermarkets also have a presence in town.
 There is a superb variety of coffee houses, and bakeries.
 Butcher's shops and fishmongers are represented to challenge your culinary skills.
-Craft and gift shops are in abundance, and a long standing traditional iron mongers is a treat indeed.
+Craft and gift shops are in abundance.
 This town is an Aladdin's Cave of surprises.